Macker85/finding-football/README.md

 # Design Choices

 The website was designed in a way to mirror other websites users might be accustomed to, having a defining Logo at the top of each page and a Navbar with a familiar layout to may other sites will help users navigate the page from their first visit.
-This is consistant across all 4 pages to ensure ease of use and support the user exploring the site in full.
-The same design thought was used in creting the footer, ensure consistancy and promote familiarity with the site.
+This is consistent across all 4 pages to ensure ease of use and support the user exploring the site in full.
+The same design thought was used in creating the footer, ensure consistency and promote familiarity with the site.

 ## Colour

 For the colour-wheel I chose an earthy pallet that will hopefully link the user with outdoors and being active.
-The colours were chosen with the use of Adobe Color which helped choosegit  supporting colours.
+The colours were chosen with the use of Adobe Color which helped choosing supporting colours.

 ![alt text](../finding-football/docs/colors/Screenshot%202022-11-14%20at%2014.56.05.png)